cookiecutter/cookiecutter-django/docs/deployment-on-pythonanywhere.rst

     export DJANGO_AWS_STORAGE_BUCKET_NAME=
     export DATABASE_URL='<see below>'

-**NOTE:** *The AWS details are not required if you're using whitenoise or the built-in pythonanywhere static files service, but you do need to set them to blank, as above.*
+.. note:: The AWS details are not required if you're using whitenoise or the built-in pythonanywhere static files service, but you do need to set them to blank, as above.

 Database setup: